nikomatsakis/moro/README.md

 ### Where does the name `moro` come from?

-It's the Greek word for "baby".
+It's from the Greek word for "baby" (μωρό).
 The popular ["trio"](https://trio.readthedocs.io/en/stable/) library uses the term "nursery" to refer to a scope, so I wanted to honor that lineage.

 Apparently though "moros" is also the ['hateful' spirit of impending doom](https://en.wikipedia.org/wiki/Moros), which I didn't know, but is kinda' awesome.